 Dennis Marks was born in Miami, Florida.
 Dennis attended Trevecca Nazarene University, Georgia Nazarene Bible College Extension, and Toccoa Falls College.
 Dennis became an ordained minister in May 1990, as an elder in the Church of the Nazarene.
 Dennis has pastored churches in Georgia, Tennessee, and Mississippi.
 He also has served as a missionary to American Indian children at the Sun Valley Indian School (now Native American Christian Academy) in Holbrook, Arizona.
 In April 2002, Dennis became a full-time Good News Jail & Prison Ministry Chaplain at the Lauderdale County Detention Facility, where he currently serves today.
 In July 2006, Dennis transferred his ministerial credentials to the Southern Methodist Church.
 Dennis lives in Meridian, MS with his wife, Linda.
 They have seven children, 4 of whom are married, and 11 grandchildren.

-John Temple has been Chaplain for the Lauderdale County Sheriff’s Department since 2014.
-His primary responsibilities revolve around the Patrol Division offering counsel and spiritual support for all law enforcement and their families.
-Also, the Chaplain provides spiritual support to the community through the department when requested by law enforcement personnel.
+John Temple is in his sixth year as acting Chaplain for the Lauderdale County Sheriff's Department.
+Since 2014, his primary responsibilities revolve around the Patrol Division, offering counsel and spiritual support for all law enforcement and their families.
+Chaplain Temple also provides spiritual support to the community through the department when requested by law enforcement personnel.

-Chaplain Temple has served as Pastor of Poplar Springs Baptist Church for the past eleven years.
+Chaplain Temple served as Pastor of Poplar Springs Baptist Church for thirteen years prior to his recent retirement from full time ministry.
 His experience in chaplaincy includes hospice chaplaincy, disaster relief chaplaincy, and previous law enforcement chaplaincy before coming to the department.
-His certification is at the Masters Level with the International Conference of Police Chaplains.
+Chaplain Temple's certification is at the Masters level with the International Conference of Police Chaplains.